How to pay a business in India from the US

 The good news is that there’s no shortage of options to pay a business in India from the US.
 Unfortunately, this plethora of payment options can make it challenging to choose the best one.

 Thoroughly vet each payment option and consider its pros and cons before sending any money.
-The wrong choice could end up costing you avoidable fees or even delay your payment altogether.
+The wrong choice could end up costing you avoidable fees or even delaying your payment altogether.

 Here’s what to consider when paying a business in India from the US:

-• Fees: No one wants to pay more than they have to.
-Nevertheless, many international payment methods include hidden foreign transaction fees.
+Fees: No one wants to pay more than they have to.
+Nevertheless, many international payment methods include hidden fees for foreign transactions.

-• Convenience: The best rate, fees, and speed don’t mean much if the transaction is a huge hassle.
-Consider whether physically going to the bank, extensive paperwork, or lengthy approvals are required before making any decisions.
+Convenience: The best rate, fees, and speed don’t mean much if the transaction is a huge hassle.
+Consider whether you need to physically go to the bank, complete extensive paperwork, or obtain lengthy approvals before making any decisions.

 Pros: